cloudsigma/cloudsigma-docs/burst_usage.rst

 Filtering
 ---------

-It's possible to specify period of burst usage using :ref:`filtering <filtering>` by date:
+It's possible to specify a period of burst usage using:ref:`filtering <filtering>` by date:

 * Lower than: `?date__lt=2014-10-21`
 * Greater than: `?date__gt=2014-10-21`

-    **Example for retreiving burst usage for the whole July 2014**:
+    **Example for retrieving burst usage for the whole of July 2014**:

     .. sourcecode:: http